Important: Affected by the Lufthansa strike? Claim up to €600 compensation with Skycop.

 • What flights are covered by APPR?

 Flights to, from, and within Canada, including connecting flights, are covered by Air Passenger Protection Regulations (APPR).
 Both large and small airlines operating in Canadian airspace must comply with the APPR.
-Before you submit your claim, make sure to have your original ticket, boarding pass, and communications with the airline ready.
+Before you submit your claim, make sure you have your original ticket, boarding pass, and all correspondence with the airline ready.

 Yes, if your flight delay involves Canada, the APPR applies regardless of your nationality.
-The airline must provide alternate travel arrangements in long flight delays and cancellations, as well as pay monetary compensation if no alternate flights are found.
+The airline must provide alternative travel arrangements in the event of significant flight delays and cancellations; they must also provide monetary compensation if no alternative flights are available.

-Make sure to keep all travel documents with you, such as your original ticket, boarding pass, and communications with the airline if you want to improve your chances of monetary compensation.
+Make sure you keep all travel documents, such as your original ticket, boarding pass, and all correspondence with the airline, to improve your chances of getting monetary compensation.

 • How long does it take to get APPR compensation?